escomputers/home-assistant-s3-backup/README.md

 ### Requirements
 - Python 3.10+
-- An existing S3 bucket
+- an existing S3 bucket
-- An AWS identity with permission to:
+- an AWS identity with permission to:
   - `s3:ListBucket`
   - `s3:GetObject`
   - `s3:PutObject`
-- The `sha256sum` utility must be available on the remote SSH host
+- the `sha256sum` utility must be available on the remote SSH host

 ### Configuration
 Create a `.env` file in the root of the project by copying the provided `.env.example`: